Quantitative Flow Analysis in a Rural Waste Water System

 Due to the fact, that flowmeters are usually not installed in such small waste water systems, it is impossible to identify who is responsible for the elevated amount of waste water which has to be treated.
 It is also impossible to estimate the percentage of extraneous water.
 Large quantities of waste water mean the pumps are used to a high capacity with correspondingly high energy consumption.
-Thus, the capacity of the water treatment plant was extremely high.
+Thus, also the capacity of the water treatment plant must be sufficiently high.
 On the other hand, the communities of the waste water association have to take into account the potential cost of completely separating waste water and stormwater in the extensive network.

-As part of the expansion and modernization of its waste water treatment plant, the local waste water association commissioned external water experts to carry out a quantitative analysis of the existing waste water system and to draw up proposals on how to improve it.
+As part of the expansion and modernisation of its waste water treatment plant, the local waste water association commissioned external water experts to carry out a quantitative analysis of the existing waste water system and to draw up proposals on how to improve it.
 In line with measuring activities, they had to determine flow rates on individual waste water transport pipelines and correlate them to local precipitation.

 In a fully filled pipe, the non-invasive FLUXUS flow meter accurately measures the volume flow rate by taking into account the flow velocity of the medium as well as the geometry of the pipe.

 However, the pipes of small waste water systems are often only partially filled.
 The solution in regard to this challenge is to create a short measuring section with a fully filled pipe.

 For this purpose, a short pipe section is simply inserted into the water duct with its outlet angled upwards so that the opening lies above the top of the straight pipe.
 This ensures that the short measuring section is always fully filled.

 This type of measuring system - where the measuring tube is temporarly integrated into the duct system - is usually fitted with magnetic inductive flowmeters.